divelab/AIRS/OpenBio/Seq2Exp/README.md

 The pretrained model can be downloaded from https://huggingface.co/xingyusu/GeneExp_Seq2Exp.
 Set the target model path (`.ckpt` file) as `$MODEL_PATH`.

-To evaluate based on a trained model, append the following parameters to the model training command
+To evaluate based on a trained model, append the following parameters to the model training command inside the above `Seq2Exp.sh` file
 ```bash
 train.only_test=True \
 train.only_test_model_path=$MODEL_PATH